 Once in El Calafate at around 10:30 I found my way to my hotel, thinking my stay would be a very short one, as I hoped to catch the bus at 8:00 the next morning back to Puerto Natales.

-There is really not a lot to do in El Calafate; one thing I would recommend is walking over to the Laguna Nimez Nature Reserve on the edge of town.
+There is really not a lot to do in El Calafate.
+One thing I would recommend is walking over to the Laguna Nimez Nature Reserve on the edge of town.
 It is a wetland area with abundant bird life and walking its trails at dusk was a nice way to spend an hour or so.
-Given nearby road construction and development I am guessing that in ten years it will no longer exist.
-On the walk back to main street I passed this flash from Patagonia’s past, before it became the weekend retreat of wealthy politicos from Buenos Aires.
+Given nearby road construction and development, I am guessing that in ten years it will no longer exist.
+On the walk back to the main street I passed this ramshackle property from Patagonia’s past, from the time it became the weekend retreat of wealthy politicos from Buenos Aires.

 Just an observation- nowhere in El Chalten (founded in 1985) or El Calafate (founded in 1926) did I see dominant church architecture.
 Instead, the main buildings in these towns, built as they were after the great age of religion, tend to be civic structures.
 This contrasted with the two towns I visited on the Chilean side, Punta Arenas and Puerto Natales, with their impressive churches right on the central squares.

 I caught a bus back to Chile and Puerto Natales the next morning.
 The on-and-off-again rain during my five days in Argentina meant that things did not unfold quite the way I had wanted.
 I did no camping at all, reluctant to put up my very small tent in the rain.
 Instead, I had used a room in El Chalten and then at El Pilar from which to start and end my walks.